 In the year since Hurricane Maria swept across Puerto Rico on Sept.
 20, 2017, The United Methodist Church has been sending prayers and support.
 The United Methodist Committee on Relief has contributed more than $20 million, allowing the Methodist Church of Puerto Rico to establish the Renew, Rebuild and Reconstruct (Rehace) program.

-From October 6 to October 13 small band of enthusiastic Christians from Princeton UMC, and some from other United Methodist churches in New Jersey, will travel to Puerto Rico.
+From October 6 to October 13 a small band of enthusiastic Christians from Princeton UMC, and some from other United Methodist churches in New Jersey, will travel to Puerto Rico.
 “The reason we are going is to help people feel a little more love and more restored in terms of their homes and their lives, through the various kinds of work we will do,” says Rev. Ginny Cetuk.
 She and her husband, Norman, and Rev. Skitch Matson, are leading the team.

 Princeton UMC’s Outreach committee is partnering with the Greater New Jersey Annual Conference, which is connected to the United Methodist Church of Puerto Rico and Bishop Ortiz.
 “He will essentially be our leader and director – to tell us where the need is, and that’s where will go,” says Pastor Ginny.
 “We will do everything we can from helping build a roof to having conversations with people to let them know we love them.”